-There is a scene in Tarkovsky’s movie Stalker, which goes to the heart of the feeling of a longing which most of us experience.
-The Stalker, recruited by three men to take them to the Zone, says to one of them, who is a scientist, that when you enter the Zone your wishes come true.
-Not just any wish, but your innermost wish.
+There is a scene in Tarkovsky’s movie Stalker, which goes to the heart of longing.
+The Stalker, recruited by three men to take them to the Zone, says that when you enter the Zone, your wish will come true–not just any wish, but your innermost wish.

-But I think our inner antennae are too blunted, and our vocabulary is too sure of itself to seize this longing.
+But I think our inner antennae are too blunted, and our vocabulary is too sure of itself to seize this innermost wish, this longing.
 Perhaps this longing is a prelude to that genuine homeless-ness that Stephen Erickson speaks of:

 “To experience oneself as a visitor or tourist, though perhaps with no home to which to return, to experience the underlying futility of all attachment or emotional investment, is said to be the beginning of a very deep wisdom and a virtually inscrutable life enhancement – however painful may be the ontological anxiety required to reach a sufficiently developed existential insight in this regard.”
 (International Philosophical Quarterly, September 1997).